 - The inner capsule contains 24 clinically-studied strains of probiotics.
 These are strains not found in yogurt, most supplements or fermented foods and beverages.
 These strains are selected for strain-specific benefits.

 - The outer capsule is a Prebiotic.
 It contains punicalagins, which comes from Indian pomegranate.
-The gut transforms these into powerful “metabolites” for the human body.
+The gut transforms the prebiotic outer capsule into powerful “metabolites” for the human body.

 Wait, what are metabolites?
 As bacteria do what they need to sustain themselves (e.g. their version of “eating”) they take bigger compounds and turn them into smaller compounds.
 So metabolites are simply small molecules and naturally formed as substances are broken down.
 Basically, metabolites are like bacterial poop: the end product of what they metabolize.